MiguelJRM95/MiguelJRM95/README.md

-# Miguel Rodríguez Martínez Github
+# Miguel Rodríguez Martínez Github :octocat:

 ### Hi!
 Welcome to my github :wave: , I'm Miguel Rodríguez, and currently i'm looking for my first web developer job.
 ##### I discovered the exciting world of programming during confinement in 2020 and since then I have not stopped learning and getting closer to this constantly changing world.